 If you redeem IHG One Rewards points for a UK High Street gift card it is even worse.
 The catalogue is here.

-At the top end – it is worse for smaller balances – 49,500 points gets you a £100 voucher for a UK High Street store or restaurant chain.
-This is a 0.2p per IHG One Rewards point, in line with what you get with a conversion to airline miles.
+At the top end – it is worse for smaller balances – 52,500 points gets you a £100 voucher for a UK High Street store or restaurant chain.
+This is just under 0.2p per IHG One Rewards point, in line with what you get with a conversion to airline miles.
 This has actually devalued in the last 12 months – when we looked at this option in 2022 it was ‘just’ 49,000 points for a £100 voucher.

 By redeeming for gift cards, you are losing 50% of the value compared to an average hotel redemption, and 66% of the value compared to a ‘good’ hotel redemption.

 In summary …. what do we think IHG One Rewards points are worth?

 - on a very good day: 0.6p per point – usually there is little ability to go beyond this